Talk with your prescribing healthcare provider to see if the generic Lamotrigine Starter Kit is right for you.

 For Lamotrigine Starter Kit questions please contact us at: medinfo@owppharma.com

-To report-safety related concerns please contact us at: safety@owppharma.com
+To report safety-related concerns please contact us at: safety@owppharma.com

 WARNING: SERIOUS SKIN RASHES